Stride (bus rapid transit): Lines

 Stride is planned to have three lines that cover a total distance of 46 mi, primarily within the Eastside region in King County and part of neighboring Snohomish County.
-Buses will operate for 19 hours a days on weekdays and Saturdays and for 17 hours on Sundays; frequencies would range from 10 minutes during peak hours to 15 minutes at other times.
-Connections to the Link light rail system will be available on all three lines.
+Buses are planned to operate for 19 hours a days on weekdays and Saturdays and for 17 hours on Sundays; frequencies would range from 10 minutes during peak hours to 15 minutes at other times.
+Connections to the Link light rail system are planned to be available on all three lines.
 The Stride lines are expected to have end-to-end travel times that average 20 minutes faster than existing express bus routes on those corridors.

 The S1 Line serves the southern half of the Interstate 405 corridor as well as State Route 518.
 It begins in Burien and travels through three intermediate stations before reaching its terminus at Bellevue Transit Center.
-It will replace Sound Transit Express route 560, which currently connects Bellevue to Seattle–Tacoma International Airport and White Center.
+It is planned to replace Sound Transit Express route 560, which connects Bellevue to Seattle–Tacoma International Airport and White Center.
+The S1 Line is anticipated to take up to 42 minutes to complete an end-to-end trip.

 The S2 Line serves the northern half of Interstate 405 from Bellevue to Lynnwood City Center station with five intermediate stations in Kirkland and Bothell.
-The line connects to the S1 Line at Bellevue Transit Center and to the S3 Line at a new hub near the University of Washington campus.
-It will replace Sound Transit Express route 535.
+The line connects to the S1 Line at Bellevue Transit Center and to the S3 Line at a new hub near the University of Washington, Bothell, campus.
+It is planned to replace Sound Transit Express route 535 and anticipated to take up to 51 minutes from Bellevue to Lynnwood.

 The S3 Line follows portions of State Route 523 and State Route 522 around the north side of Lake Washington from Shoreline South/148th station to Bothell.
 It is planned to stop at twelve intermediate stations in Seattle, Shoreline, Lake Forest Park, Kenmore, and Bothell.
-It will replace Sound Transit Express route 522.
+It is planned to replace Sound Transit Express route 522 and take up to 30 minutes from Shoreline to Bothell.

 Stations

 The system's 25 stations are planned to each have a raised platform for level boarding that is between 54 and 216 ft in length.
-Each platform will have large shelters that are up to 48 ft long and decorated with glass panels on its windscreen that are designed by artists Angelina Villalobos (on the S1 and S2 lines) and Sonia Romero (on the S3 Line).
+Each platform is planned to have large shelters that are up to 48 ft long and decorated with glass panels on its windscreen that are designed by artists Angelina Villalobos (on the S1 and S2 lines) and Sonia Romero (on the S3 Line).
 Other features include off-board fare payment, ticket vending machines, and real-time information screens.
-The stations will be shared with local buses operated by Community Transit and King County Metro.
+The stations are planned to be shared with local buses operated by Community Transit and King County Metro.
 Several stations will also have park-and-ride facilities and storage for bicycles.